cashubtc/nuts/XX.md

 Knowing only Bob's pubkey and a mint trusted by him, Alice can set up the channel - via one swap with the mint - and make the first payment to Bob without any setup from Bob.
-This may be useful in streaming video services or with Nostr relays, where it will be convenient for Alice to start a HTTP download from Bob and make the first payment within the HTTP request, or to include the first payment when opening any WebSocket.

-Assuming Bob checks that this channel is new to him (the channel ids are deterministic, so he can easily check if the channel is new), Bob can verify everything offline and doesn't need to check the state with the mint and he can immediately provide the service that Alice has paid for with the first payment.

 # Trust